thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

 ![image](/images/user-guide/rule-engine-2-0/nodes/action-save-attributes-advanced-processing-settings.png)

-When configuring processing strategies in advanced mode, certain combinations may lead to unexpected behavior.
+When configuring the processing strategies in advanced mode, certain combinations can lead to unexpected behavior.
+Consider the following scenarios:

-For further details, please refer to the advanced processing strategies section of the Save Timeseries Node documentation.
+{% include docs/user-guide/rule-engine-2-0/advanced-processing-strategies-hazards.md %}

+The ability to configure each persistence action independently—including setting different deduplication intervals—is designed primarily as a performance optimization.
+Because of the scenarios described above, these settings should be viewed as performance enhancements rather than strict processing guarantees.

 **Configuration: Scope**